 What happens if we have 3 (11) and we try to add 1 (01)?
 The answer is 4 (100) but that requires 3 bits and we only have 2.

 - Some languages, like Python or Ruby, will notice that the result won't fit and automatically allocate space for a larger number.

-- In others, like C or Java, the processor will sort of "do its best" with the bits it has, taking the true result and throwing out any bits that don't fit.
-So, in our example above, when adding 01 to 11, the processor would take the true result 100 and throw out the highest bit, leaving 00.
+- In other languages, like C or Java, the processor will sort of "do its best" with the bits it has, taking the true result and throwing out any bits that don't fit.
+So in our example above, when adding 01 to 11, the processor would take the true result 100 and throw out the highest bit, leaving 00.